jorisroovers/gitlint/README.md

 ```

 ## Wishlist ##
+- More rules:
+    - title-regex: Title must match a given regex
+    - changed-file-mentioned: If a specific file is changed, it needs to be explicitly mentioned in the commit message
+    - ...
 - Check the entire git log
+- Rule specific configuration
+- Commandline arguments to set config, e.g.: -c general.ignore T2,B3
+- Unit tests :D
-- Check a specific commit or range of commits, similar to how git log works, eg.:
+- Check a specific commit or range of commits, similar to how git log works, eg.: ```git log -1 -3```
-  git log -1 -3
-- More rules:
-   - title-contains, title-not-contains
 - Checks on different attributes of the the commit message: author, date, etc